tigron/skeleton-application-api/README.md

 	description: a description of the media type
 	required: boolean, indicates if the media type is required
 	nullable: boolean, can the value be null
+	readonly: only used in GET
+	writeonly: only used in POST/PUT